smichaelsen/melon-images/Readme.md

 `package.Smichaelsen\MelonImages.croppingConfiguration.<table>.<recordType>.<fieldName>.variants.<variantName>.sizes.<sizeName>`

 `title` (optional): Title of the size that is shown to the backend user.
-Per default the variant name and size name is used.
+Per default the variant name and size name is used. <br>
 `breakpoints` (optional): Comma separated list of breakpoint names (See *1.
 Breakpoints*) that this size is used for.
-If omitted the size will have no media query condition is used on all screens - recommended if you use only one size for the given variant.
+If omitted the size will have no media query condition is used on all screens - recommended if you use only one size for the given variant. <br>
-`width` (optional): Width in pixels the image is rendered in.
+`width` (optional): Width in pixels the image is rendered in. <br>
 `height` (optional): Height in pixels the image is rendered in.

 If you provide `width` and `height` it results in a fixed aspect ratio that is enforced in the backend cropping tool.
 Neat!